 In order to be well prepared for that what you will see later, you should also watch the well made video film which is shown in a designated room close to the entrance.
 No additional fee was charged!

-If you belong to this group of people you must not stay outside of the " Butterfly Conservatory" in Niagara Falls.
+t not stay outside of the " Butterfly Conservatory" in Niagara Falls.
 You will find ramps in addition to stairs and wide doors.
 Certainly also somebody who is willing to assist you if you need help.

 If you have problems walking for a longer time - there are seat benches everywhere.
 Take an occasional rest and watch the beautiful surrounding or read the information which were given to you when you purchased the ticket.

 Read also all of the information which are nicely displayed.
 It is always much more enjoyable when you know what you see and not to miss anything.

 Naturally, the conservatory has also a gift and souvenir store as well as a restaurant.